peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 You can publish your decks under your own domain name.
 It's also possible to create authenticated links for private content.

-FInally, if you prefer to integrate DeckDeckGo into your infrastructure and private network instead of using our SAAS platform, we are here to help.
+Finally, if you prefer to integrate DeckDeckGo into your infrastructure and private network instead of using our SaaS platform, we are here to help.

 *****